 Warren Harmon Lewis

-Lewis, a former pioneering embryologist at Johns Hopkins, was born in Suffield, Connecticut.
+Lewis, an embryologist at Johns Hopkins, was born in Suffield, Connecticut.
 He attended the University of Michigan, graduating with a B.S. in 1894, and remained there for two years working on the staff of the zoology department before beginning medical school.
 In 1900, Lewis received his medical degree from Johns Hopkins.
-He joined the faculty in the Department of Anatomy at the School of Medicine the same year.
+He joined the faculty in the department of anatomy at the Johns Hopkins University School of Medicine the same year.

-Lewis was probably best known for his pioneering microscopic cinematography, which began in 1922.
-He found that the use of time-lapse cinematography allowed him to speed up on the screen phenomena that were too slow to be seen and understood by direct observation.
-The cell activities phagocytosis (cell eating) and pinocytosis (cell drinking) were first described and named by Lewis through time-lapse photographic methods.
+Lewis was probably best known for his pioneering microscopic cinematography, which began in 1928.
+He was the first to film the fertilization and development of a mammalian egg, in 1929, a film which was featured in The Century of Progress Exposition in the 1933 Chicago World's Fair.
+Lewis found that the use of time-lapse cinematography allowed him to speed up on the screen phenomena that were too slow to be seen and understood by direct observation.
+The cell activity pinocytosis (cell drinking) was first described and named by Lewis through time-lapse photographic methods.
 His films were widely distributed to teaching facilities, and thousands of students had a chance to see living cells in action.